 Note that as the internal orders will be statistical there will not be a requirement for settlement to take place.

 Project Systems (FIN-06.06)

-The WBS is a cost collector and will be used to manage costs and revenues associated with marketing campaigns.
+The WBS is a cost collector and will be used to capture costs and AR only revenues associated with marketing campaigns.